devjacjef/jim/README.md

-# Jack J Neovim config
+# Jim.nvim

+*Jack's Neovim*

 **Support is targetted for Neovim 0.11+.**

-This is my personal Neovim config.
+This is my personal Neovim config for a "minimal" and efficient coding environment.

-I primarily use Neovim for coding and some writing.
+The goal is fast startups and keep tools that I need.